Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 Since then she influenced my practice with her presence a lot, when I step on my mat for my daily practice I remember her voice telling me to nurture myself on the mat from the first breath, to really tune in and listen what my body has to say, and built a relationship of love.

-I had the honour to take an interview from her and it’s really important to read what she has to say, ashtanga yoga as it should be, ashtanga yoga at it’s best!
+I had the honor to take an interview from her and it’s really important to read what she has to say, ashtanga yoga as it should be, ashtanga yoga at it’s best!
 Grateful.
 (You can find Monica’s full Bio at the end of the article)

 You can find the Audio Version of the Interview here

 Marianna: A lot of people take yoga classes in order to treat their myoskeletal problems.
 Is ashtanga yoga a therapeutic system?
 What your opinion on that?